PokemonGoMap/RocketMap/docs/basic-install/index.rst

 Enables captcha solving and 2Captcha API key.
 (Manual captcha avaiable) :doc:`Full Info <captchas>`

 Another thing to note is that all of these configs can be set inside of a configuration file to avoid clutter on the command line.
 View :doc:`this page <configuration-files>` to see how.

+Open your browser to http://localhost:5000 and your pokemon will begin to show up!
+Happy hunting!

 Updating the Application
 ************************